MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/deploy-work-folders.md

 >Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows 10, Windows 8.1, Windows 7

 This topic discusses the steps needed to deploy Work Folders.
-It assumes that you’ve already read [Planning a Work Folders deployment](plan-work-folders.md).
+It assumes that you've already read [Planning a Work Folders deployment](plan-work-folders.md).

  To deploy Work Folders, a process that can involve multiple servers and technologies, use the following steps.